hashicorp/terraform-provider-azurerm/website/docs/d/api_management.html.markdown

 * `location` - (Required) The location name of the additional region among Azure Data center regions.

 * `sku` - (Required) SKU properties of the API Management service.
 The `hostname_configuration` block is documented above.

-* `vnet_subnet_id` - (Required) The full resource ID of a subnet in a virtual network where the API Management service is deployed.

 * `gateway_regional_url` - Gateway URL of the API Management service in the Region.